-Beyond some scientifically well-founded hypotheses and pure speculation, we haven’t had enough experimental evidence on psychedelics to draw from to make any large claims about the mechanisms responsible for therapeutic response.
-MDMA and psilocybin, both showing promising results in clinical trials, are two very different drugs, in terms of how they make people feel and how they act in the brain.
+Besides some scientifically well-founded hypotheses and pure speculation, we haven’t had enough experimental evidence on psychedelics to draw from to make any large claims about the mechanisms responsible for therapeutic response.
+MDMA and psilocybin are two very different drugs, that both show promising results in clinical trials, in terms of how they make people feel and how they act in the brain.

 Is it possible there is a common mechanism in the brain underlying the therapeutic effects of all psychedelics?

-The researchers showed that when rodent cortical neurons were put into a dish with each of the before mentioned substances, the number and complexity of dendritic branches and arbors greatly increased, meaning the neurons were changing their structure to make new connections.
+The researchers showed that when rodent cortical neurons were put into a dish with each of the substances previously noted, the number and complexity of dendritic branches and arbors greatly increased.
+This means the neurons were changing their structure to make new connections; in other words, neuroplasticity.
 You can think of a tree being sprinkled with natural fertilizer that causes bolting of new branches and leaves to support optimal functioning of the entire system.
-Reversal of synaptic loss is also observed with ketamine and antidepressant drugs, and thought to the primary way that they reduce depression symptoms [4, 5].
+Ketamine and antidepressant drugs demonstrate reversal of synaptic loss, that is thought to be the primary way that they reduce depression symptoms [4, 5].

 The research group at the University of California went on to show that the neuronal growth-enhancing properties of these substances occurred within a rodent brain, and not just in cell cultures.
-DMT infused into the prefrontal cortex of rats, a brain region that exhibits a lose in neurons in patients with neuropsychiatric illnesses, induced growth of dendritic spines comparable to ketamine.
+DMT infused into rats’ prefrontal cortex (a brain region that exhibits a lose in neurons in patients with neuropsychiatric illnesses) induced growth of dendritic spines comparable to ketamine.

 The elegant set of well-controlled experiments demonstrate that these drugs in fact do converge on a specific signaling pathway (BDNF – TrkB – mTOR) known to be involved in structural plasticity, and the effects are conserved across rodents and fruit flies.
-As previously documented [6, 7], the substances increase brain derived neurotropic factor (BDNF) either through the serotonin system or by enhancing glutamate levels, and now this new evidence points to how the brain is structurally and functionally modified to produce fast-acting antidepressant effects.
+As previously documented [6, 7], the substances increase brain derived neurotropic factor (BDNF) either through the serotonin system or by enhancing glutamate levels.
+This new evidence points to how the brain is structurally and functionally modified to produce fast-acting antidepressant effects.

-Substances that can promote acquisition of new behaviors and ways of thinking are beneficial for treating mental health disorders, and may alleviate repetitive negative loops of thoughts, excessive rumination, and enable positive behavioral change.
+Substances that can promote acquisition of new behaviors and ways of thinking are beneficial for treating mental health disorders.
+Above all these substances may alleviate repetitive negative loops of thoughts, excessive rumination, and enable positive behavioral change.
 These experiments demonstrate neuroadaptations stimulated by many different psychedelics that follow a timeframe similar to the rapid onset of therapeutic effects with lasting gains even after the drug has left the body.